kc-z-e-n/PopcornTogether/README.md

     - Wishlist
     - Friends List

-After simple local testing and completion of core features, we aim to deploy PopcornTogether using [Vercel](https://vercel.com/) for the frontend and [Render](https://render.com) for the backend.
+After simple local testing and completion of core features, we aim to deploy PopcornTogether using  [Render](https://render.com).

-At this stage, PopcornTogether has been deployed on Vercel at the following link [https://popcorn-together-j8bpcfv30-kcs-projects-bcc9092b.vercel.app](https://popcorn-together-j8bpcfv30-kcs-projects-bcc9092b.vercel.app) with the backend running at [https://popcorntogether.onrender.com](https://popcorntogether.onrender.com) on Render.
+At this stage, PopcornTogether has been deployed at [https://popcorntogether-test.onrender.com](https://popcorntogether-test.onrender.com) on Render.
 The list of completed features are expanded on below.

 ## Work completed
 <ins>Milestone 1</ins>